chiyodad/cbeams.github.io/journal/README.md

+---
+layout: page
+alias: /journal/index.html
+---

-The contents of this directory are encrypted using [git-crypt](https://www.agwa.name/projects/git-crypt/), version 0.3.
+The contents of this journal are private.
+Files are encrypted using [git-crypt](https://www.agwa.name/projects/git-crypt/), version 0.3.

-This can be installed with brew:
+Install `git-crypt` using `brew`:

     brew install git-crypt

-Then you can decrypt as follows:
+Then decrypt the repository contents as follows:

     cd <root of repository>
     git-crypt init /path/to/keyfile